ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 ## Conclusion

-EntropPy's pipeline transforms a list of words into an optimized autocorrect dictionary through seven carefully designed stages.
+EntropPy's pipeline transforms a list of words into an optimized autocorrect dictionary through eight carefully designed stages.
 Each stage addresses specific challenges:

+- **Stage 1** loads dictionaries and configuration
 - **Stage 2** generates realistic typos
-- **Stage 3** resolves ambiguities
-- **Stage 4** reduces dictionary size
+- **Stages 3-6** (Iterative Solver) work together to resolve ambiguities, find patterns, remove conflicts, and apply constraints through multiple iterations until convergence
-- **Stage 5** prevents interference
+- **Stage 7** ranks corrections by usefulness
-- **Stage 6** optimizes for platform constraints
+- **Stage 8** generates platform-specific output
-- **Stage 7** produces final output
+- **Stage 9** (optional) generates detailed reports

+The iterative solver (stages 3-6) is key to the system's self-healing capability: when conflicts are detected, corrections are added to a graveyard and retried with stricter boundaries on subsequent iterations, allowing the system to converge to an optimal solution.

 The result is a high-quality autocorrect dictionary tailored to your platform's capabilities and constraints.